aldrin-labs/aldrin-sdk/README.md

     wallet: wallet,
     poolMint: AUTHORIZED_POOLS.RIN_USDC.poolMint,
     poolTokenAmount: new BN(100_000), // LP tokens
+    // A least 1 of parameters minBase/minQuote is required
     // minBase: new BN(1_000_000), // 1 RIN
     // minQuote: new BN(5_000_000), // 1 RIN
   })